mullvad/mullvadvpn-app/README.md

 These instructions are probably not complete.
 If you find something more that needs installing on your platform please submit an issue or a pull request.

+### Go on all platforms
+Install Go (ideally version `1.13.5`) by following the [official instructions](https://golang.org/doc/install).
+Newer versions of Go might be used.
+Earlier versions might be used, but versions older than `1.12` are known to not work, newer versions might.

 ### Windows

 The host has to have the following installed: